Monthly Archives: January 2011

 Happy Birthday Portland Hoffa!

 Portland Hoffa, wife and radio co-star of comedian Fred Allen was born on this day, Jan 25, 1905, in Portland Oregon.
-Hoffa and Allen met while on the road with The Passing Show of 1922, and started going together while … Continue reading
+Hoffa and Fred Allen met while on the road with The Passing Show of 1922, and started going together … Continue reading

 Magic Island: Children’s Adventure Serial